x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/email-addresses.md

 4. Click **Add** ![Add icon](../../media/ITPro_EAC_AddIcon.png), and then click **SMTP** to add an SMTP email address to this mailbox.

     > [!NOTE]
     > SMTP is the default email address type.
 You can also add Exchange Unified Messaging (EUM) addresses or custom addresses to a mailbox in Exchange 2016.
-For more information, see "Change user mailbox properties" in the [Manage user mailboxes](user-mailboxes.md) topic. (**Note**: Unified Messaging is not available on Exchange 2019.)
+For more information, see "Change user mailbox properties" in the [Manage user mailboxes](user-mailboxes.md) topic. (**Note**: Unified Messaging is not available in Exchange 2019.)

 5. Type the new SMTP address in the **Email address** box, and then click **OK**.